nsNeruno/jm_dict/README.md

 - Searching using mixed keywords won't work, e.g "hige男", "kamisatoけ".
 This will be considered in future<br/>versions
 - Each entry in the dictionary has more accessible traits, which is available on search results, e.g: dialects,<br/> word category, etc. For this release, the query process will only look for keywords in kana, romaji, and<br/> kanji texts only and further filters can be created manually, e.g using **_List.where_**.
 This will be considered<br/> in future releases as well.
 - Sorting isn't available for now.
 You can use **_List.sort_** for now and specify your own sorting preferences.
+- There's a consideration of writing certain entries into the local database, to reduce the DB size.
+For now<br/> this plugin writes the whole file.